Learn more about recent news in the Department of World Languages and Literatures at Western Michigan University.

 Watch our Odyssey Reading Marathon

 On November 11, 2016, the department and its Classics language section hosted a community marathon reading of Homer's Odyssey.
-Watch and listen to the reading in its entirety and find more information about the event on their website.
+Watch and listen to the reading in its entirety and find more information about the event here.

 Faculty's poetry translations featured